GBuenaflor/01azure/README.md

    Deploy and Serve Model using Azure Databricks, MLFlow and Azure ML deployment to ACI or AKS

    [Part 06](https://github.com/GBuenaflor/01azure-aks-keda/)
-   AKS based event-driven autoscaling using KEDA
+   UNDER CONSTRUCTION - AKS based event-driven autoscaling using KEDA

  ----------------------------------------------------------------------------------------------